Ananya63/Online-Notice-Board-System/README.md

 #ABOUT
 <br>
- The program was developed using PHP, MySQL, and Javascript.
+ The program was developed using PHP, MySQL, and JavaScript.
  <br>
  1. Admin can [Username: admin@gmail.com
  <br>          Password: admin]: